NickBansal/MarsRover/README.md

 ## Installing a Local Copy

-These instructions will help you to get a copy of NC News up and running on your local machine for testing purposes.
+These instructions will help you to get a copy of this project up and running on your local machine for testing purposes.

 ### Installing

 Please ensure you have [Node.js](https://nodejs.org/en/download/) installed.

-Duplicate or fork this repository from [github.com/ben-web/NC-News-Front-End](https://github.com/ben-web/NC-News-Front-End).
+Duplicate or fork this repository from [Github](https://github.com/NickBansal/MarsRover).

 Inside this new directory, install the required NPM packages: